databricks-industry-solutions/security-analysis-tool/docs/setup.md

 sat_master_scope", "key":"sat_token_1657683783405197", "string_value":"<dapi...>"}'

-* Test Connections
+* 3.Test API Connections
   * Test connections from your workspace to accounts API calls and all workspace API calls by running \<SATProject\>/notebooks/Setup/3. test_connections.
 It's important that all connections are successful before you can move to the next step.

-* Enable workspaces for SAT
+* 4.Enable workspaces for SAT
   * Enable workspaces by running \<SATProject\>/notebooks/Setup/4. enable_workspaces_for_sat.
 This makes the registered workspaces ready for SAT to monitor

-* Import SAT dashboard template
+* 5.Import SAT dashboard template
   * We built a ready to go DBSQL dashboard for SAT.
 Import the dashboard by running \<SATProject\>/notebooks/Setup/5. import_dashboard_template
 Configure Alerts  (Optional)
 SAT can deliver alerts via email via Databricks SQL Alerts.
 Import the alerts template by running \<SATProject\>/notebooks/Setup/6. configure_alerts_template (optional)